brentvollebregt/nitratine.net/_posts/2018-05-05-python-gui-using-chrome.md

 ![Get Time](/images/python-gui-using-chrome/time.png)

+## Do NOT use time.sleep()
+`time.sleep()` is very dangerous when used with eel; fortunately we have been given an alternative.
+Calling `time.sleep()` will pause the execution of the whole server so you should use `eel.sleep()` instead.
+It has the exact same functionality, just it's one less import you need.

 ## Threading in Python
-Due to what Eel uses to run the server, calling thread.sleep() will pause the execution of the whole server.
-We are provided with with methods `sleep()` and `spawn()` which allow us to create new threads and sleep.
+To reduce the chance of conflicts, eel also provides a interface for creating threads.
+Use `eel.spawn()` to replace threading instances.
 This is also helpful for creating thread in general.

-An example of using these methods:
+An example of using `eel.sleep()` and `eel.spawn()`:

 ```python
 import eel